 If you are someone that has breathing issues, then a pellet stove might be a good solution for you.
 They don’t put off the odor that burning regular wood does.

 Plus, they don’t bring a large mess with them (like a fireplace and wood stove do because of the traditional wood.)
-Basically, they burn pellets of compressed wood.
+They burn pellets of compressed wood.
 It is a very efficient way to heat, and this video shows you how to still be self-sustained if using a pellet stove by creating your own pellets.
-You can actually look at and purchase a pellet stove here.

 4. Solar Power